-Adoption Day Organizers, Volunteers and Contributors in Omaha, Lincoln, and Hastings, for making Adoption Day in Nebraska a very special day for children in foster care by providing gifts, food, and fun.
+Adoption Day Organizers, Volunteers and Contributors in Omaha, Lincoln, and Hastings, for making Adoption Day in Nebraska a very special day for Nebraska's children in foster care by providing gifts, food, and fun.

-Project Permanency Monetary and In-Kind Contributors are commended - particularly Project Linus, and the Center for People in Need, - for providing backpacks, blankets, and other materials.
+Project Permanency Monetary and In-Kind Contributors are commended - particularly Project Linus, and the Center for People in Need - for making it possible to provide the backpacks, blankets, and other materials.